MarleaM/Anti-Spotify/resources/documentation/setup.md

 Now, your Spotify access tocken is set up!

-### Virtual Envrionment
+### Virtual Environment

-We recomend setting up a virtual environment for installing your python dependencies.
+We recommend setting up a virtual environment for installing your python dependencies.
-CD into backend, your path should look something like:
+CD into backend.
+Your path should look like this:
 ```python
  ~/your_folder_for_git_clones/OffBeets/backend
 ```